 The Company owns a 100% interest in the Oxford Lake Property subject to underlying royalties on some of the claims.
-Currently the property comprises approximately 36,000 ha and is in good standing through to 2019.
-The Company had planned a 2017-18 winter program of ground geophysics to have been followed by approximately 3,000 m of diamond drilling; however, during the second quarter of the year, the Company was advised of last minute challenges to obtaining a work permit for its 2017-18 winter program, including diamond drilling at its Oxford Lake property and has decided not to proceed with the planned program.
-The Company is waiting for the work permit and remains open to working with the Bunibonibee Cree Nation to resolve the issues outstanding to continue to advance the Oxford Lake Project in the future.
+Currently the property comprises approximately 36,000 ha and is in good standing through 2019.
+The Company had planned a 2017-18 winter program of ground geophysics to have been followed by approximately 3,000 m of diamond drilling; however, in December, 2017 the Company was advised of last minute challenges to obtaining a work permit for its 2017-18 winter program, including the diamond drilling and has decided not to proceed with the planned program during the 2017-18 winter season.